tomit4/react-kata/README.md

 ## Requirements

-Lithia Motors takes pride in helping people in all phases of their car-ownership.
+Lithia & Driveway takes pride in helping people in all phases of their car-ownership.
 It's up to our scrappy team to build a snappy UI to help users book appointments such as oil changes, tire replacements, etc.